-Expat women should be aware that Israeli men can often be extremely forward and brazen in how they approach women, especially foreigners.
+Expat women should be aware that Israeli men can be extremely forward and brazen in how they approach women, especially foreigners.
 This should not be cause for concern, and can usually be overcome by a thick skin and a firm declaration of disinterest.

 Problematic areas in Israel

 The Gaza region, located in southwest Israel on the Egyptian border, has seen considerable unrest in recent times.
-The Israeli state has issued warnings of kidnapping risks in and around Gaza and the state has also strongly advised against travel to Gaza, including to the waters off the coast of the region.
+The Israeli state has issued warnings of kidnapping risks in and around Gaza.
+The state has also strongly advised against travel to Gaza, including to the waters off the coast of the region.

 The West Bank, located in eastern Israel, continues to be a tense and volatile region.
 Expats can travel to the West Bank, though they will need to pass through Israeli military checkpoints.

 Expats travelling to Jerusalem should note that the eastern half of the city is in the West Bank.
 Some governments have advised their citizens to stay alert when in eastern Jerusalem and the Old City, as protests and religious demonstrations are common.

 Road safety in Israel

 Expats planning to drive in Israel should note that the Israeli driving style is very aggressive.
-This can be a shock for foreign drivers, and it is often best for those not familiar with the roads to instead rely on public transportation to get around.
+This can be quite a shock for foreign drivers, and it is often best for those not familiar with the roads to instead rely on public transportation to get around.

 Expats driving in Israel should make sure to take out appropriate insurance, especially if driving to the West Bank.

-Those driving into the desert should make sure to take plenty of water, a mobile phone and to inform others of their intended route before leaving.
+Those driving into the desert should be sure to take plenty of water, a mobile phone and to inform others of their intended route before leaving.